We race at Lakeside on Wednesday, Friday and Sundays, between 1000 – 1200.

 Alternatively there is a wide sloped area adjacent to the pier and in front of the Control Area, where boats can be launched and recovered by those wearing waders.
 High rubber boots are adequate for Dragonforce 65s and similar sized yachts.

 The sloped area is marked by concrete blocks at the waterline, and this zone can be slippery.
 So exercise care where you place your feet – we have had painful and expensive accidents.
 Beyond the blocks, the bottom is hard gravel and easy to stand and walk on.

 Yacht Safety on Land

-Boat stands are very useful when setting up your yacht, but be very careful when leaving your yacht on the stand, if the breeze is at all variable or gusty.
-It doesn’t take much to blow over a boat stand, causing possible damage to the yacht.
+Boat stands are very useful when setting up, but be very careful when leaving your yacht it unattended.
+If the breeze is at all variable or gusty, it doesn’t take much to blow over a boat stand, causing possible damage to the yacht.
 When laying your yacht on the grass, be careful where you do this.
 Sailors walk up and down the bank, with most of their attention on the racing.
 A yacht left carelessly can easily end up under someone’s foot!

 Yacht Safety on the Water, and Rescue